Smooth Anonymity for Sparse Graphs: Algorithms and Analysis

 In this section we develop algorithms that find a \mediankanonymization of $G$.
 We say an algorithm $alg$ is $\alpha$-approximation if $J(E,E_{alg})/J(E,E_{\opt}) \geq \alpha$, where $E_{alg}$ is the output of $alg$, $E_{\opt}$ is the optimal solution, and $J(\cdot,\cdot)$ is the Jaccard similarity function.
 Our main contribution is captured by the following theorem.

 \begin{theorem} Assume $J(E,E_{\opt}) \geq 0.75$.
 There exists an algorithm that finds a constant approximate \mediankanonymization of $G$ in polynomial time. \end{theorem}

-At a high level, our algorithm will decompose users into clusters, each of size at least $k$.
-Then in each cluster $c$, for each item $f$, if the majority of the vertices in $c$ have an edge to $f$, we add edges to $f$ from all nodes in $c$; otherwise we remove edges to $f$ from all nodes in $c$.
+At a high level, our algorithm decomposes the users into clusters, each of size at least $k$.
+Then in each cluster $c$, for each item $f$, if the majority of the vertices in $c$ have an edge to $f$, it adds edges to $f$ from all nodes in $c$; otherwise it removes the edges to $f$ from all nodes in $c$.